DataDog/integrations-core/gunicorn/README.md

 Since version 19.1, Gunicorn [provides an option][7] to send its metrics to a daemon that implements the StatsD protocol, such as [DogStatsD][8].
 As with many Gunicorn options, you can either pass it to `gunicorn` on the CLI (`--statsd-host`) or set it in your app's configuration file (`statsd_host`).
 Configure your app to send metrics to DogStatsD at `"localhost:8125"`, and restart the app.

-**Note**: If you are using this option, do **not** add the metric collection configuration block to `gunicorn.d/conf.yaml`.
-That is, if you are connecting Gunicorn to DogStatsD, ignore the directions in the [Metric Collection](#metric-collection) section of this document.

 #### Log collection

 _Available for Agent versions >6.0_